What is the definition of

 Children with extraordinary intellectual ability exist in all ethnic, social and economic backgrounds and in both genders.
 However, in order for their intellectual ability to be developed, it must be identified early and nurtured with an appropriately challenging educational program throughout their schooling years.Why isn’t there more focus on profoundly gifted students?

 A common misperception is that gifted students can fend for themselves.
 This is a false assumption – all students, including gifted ones, need to be nurtured with access to an education that helps them learn and achieve at a level appropriate to their abilities.What is the national policy on gifted education?
-How does “No Child Left Behind” affect gifted students?
+How does the “Elementary and Secondary Education Act” affect gifted students?

 Many parents report that their children become frustrated, unmotivated and develop behavioral problems when they are not appropriately challenged in school.
 Students, especially girls, will “dumb-down” and hide their intelligence to fit in socially.